Dot Day StoryWalk - DIY Guide

 Here’s how to get started:

-Buy 3 copies of the Dot.
+Buy 3 copies of The Dot.
 Cut 2 and laminate pages.
 Keep the 3rd so you can carry and read (that way you can stand anywhere).

 The StoryWalk® Project was created by Anne Ferguson of Montpelier, VT and developed in collaboration with the Kellogg-Hubbard Library.
 StoryWalk® is a registered service mark owned by Ms. Ferguson.